juxor/afaq/markdown/biblio.md

 **Necessary Illusions: Thought Control in Democratic Societies**, Pluto Press, London, 1991.

-**Expanding the Floor of the Cage**, Part 1, Z Magazine, March 1997, available at: http://www.zmag.org/zmag/zarticle.cfm?Url=articles/mar97barchom.htm
+**Expanding the Floor of the Cage**, available at: http://www.chomsky.info/interviews/199704--.htm

-**Rollback** Parts I to IV, Z Magazine, January to May 1995 available at: http://www.zmag.org/zmag/zarticle.cfm?Url=articles/chomrollall.htm
+**Rollback** Parts I to IV, Z Magazine, January to May 1995 available at: http://www.chomsky.info/articles/199505--.htm

-**Interview on Pozner/Donahue in 1992**, available at http://flag.blackenEd.net/liberty/chomskydon.html
+**Interview on Pozner/Donahue in 1992**, available at http://flag.blackened.net/liberty/chomskydon.html

 **For Reasons of State**, Fontana/Collins, Suffolk, 1973.

 **The Umbrella of US Power: The Universal Declaration of Human Rights and the Contradictions of US Policy**, Open Media Pamphlet, Seven Stories Press, New York, 1999.

-**The Chomsky Reader**, James Peck (Ed.), Pantheon Books, New York, 1987\.
+**The Chomsky Reader**, James Peck (ed.), Pantheon Books, New York, 1987\.

 **Turning the Tide: US Intervention in Central America and the Struggle for Peace**, Pluto Press, 1985.